nakul-jain14/Bank-Loan-Analysis/README.md

 - Created visualizations that break down loan applications by key variables such as state, loan term, and employee length.
 - The analysis highlights trends in loan approvals and repayments across various categories.

-## 📸 Demo

-Interactive Excel dashboards allow users to filter data dynamically, providing deeper insights into loan metrics.
-Below are examples of both the **Summary** and **Overview** dashboards.

 ## 🧑‍💻 Usage

 1. Clone the repository: